Hjain03/Theatre-Booking-Management/README.md

 Brown Row 4  Section 2
 Miller Call to split party
 ```
-In case of Wrong Input you will be prompted again to enter correct one as Theatre layout requires only Numbers not characters
+In case of Wrong Input you will be prompted again to enter correct one as Theatre layout requires only Numbers not characters in the format "2 2 3" and Booking Request requires Name and Party count (No. of tickets) for e.g "Smith 2" (You cannot enter more party count on same row on a single member name)
 Sample input:

 ```
+Welcome,Please enter Layout details as no. of seats in section separated by space e.g  '2 2' .Press Enter to Start Entering Booking Request..!
 6 a
-Sorry,The input given is expected to be Number seperated by space for section in rows e.g '4 4 5' .
+Sorry,The input given is expected to be Number separated by space for section in rows e.g '4 4 5' .
 Please try again..!
 6 6

+Please enter Booking Request with name and no. tickets separated by space 'ABC 3' .Press Enter to View Booking Allocation Status and Exit..!
-# 2
+Smith 2 2
-Sorry,The input given is expected to be Characters seperated by space followed by number e.g 'ABC 3' .
+Sorry,The input given is expected to be Characters separated by space followed by number e.g 'ABC 3' .
 Please try again..!
 Smith 2
 ```
 Sample output: